OxNinja/blog/content/posts/bggp3/index.md

 In order to save myself of myself, I started to try a lot of things, with my newly gained experience in fuzzing, I decided to go back to my original idea: `radare2`.

-With that, I also read the manual and all the options for AFL++ in order to get better results, I even asked online for help, of course {{< person url="https://www.soeasy.re/" name="" nick="SoEasY" text="Friend" picture="https://www.soeasy.re/wp-content/uploads/2021/05/cropped-1.png" >}} DMed me to help.
+With that, I also read the manual and all the options for AFL++ in order to get better results, I even asked online for help, of course SoEaSy DMed me to help.
 He wasted some time with me, and we supposed that the **low** amount of exec/s was due to the fact that I start `r2` in interactive mode, and the process limit itself to a certain amount of threads, so the time the process kill itself in order to spawn a new one, it limits a lot the number of execs.

 He also asked me to try other binaries of the `radare2` suite, even to write a harness for a specific function to fuzz.